Day of Departure

 - The vehicle driver is expected to return the vehicle clear of all debris and food as well as adherence to the no smoking policy.
 A cleaning charge plus the replacement cost of vandalized parts may be charged if the vehicle is not returned in appropriate condition.

-- When returning a vehicle to the College, it is acceptable to return the gas tank on empty, unless otherwise advised.
+- When returning a vehicle to the University, it is acceptable to return the gas tank on empty, unless otherwise advised.

 Accidents & Theft